h-a-graham/rayvista/README.md

 ![](man/figures/MonterayBay-1.png)<!-- -->

-Finally it is also possible to provide your own elevation data, {rayvista} will then automatically add an overlay to your data!
+It is also possible to provide your own elevation data, {rayvista} will then automatically add an overlay to your data!
 This is done using the ‘dem’ argument; this can be either: a RasterLayer (generated with [{raster}](https://rspatial.github.io/raster/reference/raster-package.html)) or SpatRaster (generated with [{terra}](https://rspatial.github.io/terra/reference/terra-package.html))